Kathy Aidala was an undergraduate at Yale Univeristy,

 scanning probe microscopy as a flexible techinque to study a variety of nanoscale systems here at Mount Holyoke College.

-In 2009, Aidala was awarded the NSF Faculty Early Career Development Award (CAREER).
+In 2009, Aidala was awarded the NSF Faculty Early Career Development Award (CAREER), which led to the Presidential Early Career Award for Scientists and Engineers in 2010.

 A complete C.V. can be found here.